Model diagnostics for censored regression via randomized survival probabilities: Normalized Randomized Survival Probabilities

 \subsection{Illustration of the Uniformity of RSP}

-We generate $100$ failure times, $\Tistar$, as follows: $\log(T_{i}^{*})= 2 + x_{i} + \epsilon_i$, where $\epsilon_{i}$ is generated from the extreme-value distribution with a shape parameter $\gamma$ set as 1.784, and $x_{i}$ is generated as a Bernoulli random variable with a success rate of 0.5.
+We generate $2000$ failure times, $\Tistar$, as follows: $\log(T_{i}^{*})= 2 + x_{i} + \epsilon_i$, where $\epsilon_{i}$ is generated from the extreme-value distribution with a shape parameter $\gamma$ set as 1.8, and $x_{i}$ is generated as a Bernoulli (0.5).
 This model is called Weibull accelerated failure time (Weibull AFT) model \cite{collett_modelling_2015, george_survival_2014,weibull_model_analysis_survivaldata}.
-Figure \ref{fig:rsp_t} depicts the RSPs along with the two fitted survival curves when the true model (Weibull AFT) is fitted to the dataset.
-We see that for the uncensored times the survival probabilities are calculated with the survival functions and for each censored time $T_{i}$, the survival probability evaluated at observed $T_{i}$ is replaced by a random number between 0 and $S_{i}(T_{i})$.
-The histogram of the RSPs in Fig. \ref{fig:his_rsp_t} shows clearly that the RSPs are uniformly distributed on $(0,1)$.
-As a comparison, we also fitted the log-normal AFT as a wrong model for this dataset.
-Figure \ref{fig:rsp_w} and \ref{fig:his_rsp_w} display the RSPs and their histogram.
-We see that due to the mis-specified distribution family, the RSPs are not uniformly distributed, with more probability on the interval $(0.1,0.7)$ than the region near 0 or 1.
-This non-uniformity may be detected in a GOF test.
+Figure \ref{fig:rsp_t} depicts 400 RSPs along with the two fitted survival curves when Weibull model is fitted to the dataset.
+For the uncensored times, the survival probabilities are calculated with the survival functions and for each censored time $T_{i}$, the survival probability evaluated at observed $T_{i}$ is replaced by a random number between 0 and $S_{i}(T_{i})$.
+The histogram in Fig. \ref{fig:his_rsp_t} shows clearly that the RSPs are uniformly distributed on $(0,1)$.
+We also fitted log-normal model as a wrong model for this dataset with results shown by Figure \ref{fig:rsp_w} and \ref{fig:his_rsp_w}.
+We see that due to the mis-specified distribution family, the RSPs are not uniformly distributed.